Staying Anonymous On the Internet

 6. Create Anonymous Burner Accounts

 For each website, you create an account for, you will need a different password and the password question as well.
 The “burner” email accounts are expandable and hard enough to trace back to the original you.

 You can use the webmail service in Tor browser to go anonymous completely on emails.
 This, however, will need you to sign in from another webmail account that doesn’t have your personal information.
 While, Gmail, Yahoo, and Outlook will all need your phone number to register your account.

 And remember that, encrypting the messages from webmail can simply be very tough.
 It will require you to copy and paste the messages into text windows and then also use PGP for scrambling and unscrambling them.

 7. Anonymity Tools for Mobile Devices

 The anonymity tools for smartphones and tablets are still far behind.
-An app was created lately that ran Tor on Android software, it was named as Orbot and was created by The Guardian Projects.
-Orbot is capable of implementing Tor as a proxy on email, IM, and web browsing on mobile devices.
+An app was created lately that ran Tor on Android software, it was named Orbot and was created by The Guardian Projects.
+Orbot is capable of implementing Tor as a proxy on email, IM, and web browsing on Spectrum mobile devices.

 This still is privileged to Android users only, and Apple users are far from having anything of this kind.
 On the other hand, there is an app as Onion Browser on the Apple app store and is designed for surfing the web anonymously on iPads and iPhones.
 More testing is still required for making Orbot successful.

 For Everything Else – Anonymity Means Being Very Secure